This post will show you how to clean grout easily and the best homemade grout cleaner to use!

 Hydrogen peroxide is an amazing cleaning product that you can use all over your house (I use it to clean mattress stains!).
-It’s a great alternative to bleach, it brightens, sanitizes and breaks down the yucky stuff!
+It’s a great alternative to bleach, it brightens, sanitizes, and breaks down the yucky stuff!

-Baking soda is a common component in homemade cleaners and there’s good reason for that!
+Baking soda is a common component in homemade cleaners and there’s a good reason for that!
 It’s a great abrasive cleaner!
 Together with your scrub brush, it will help absorb and lift the dirt from the grout lines.

 Tile Grout Cleaning Tips

 Here are a few more tips on how to clean grout and keep it clean: